What Was DB Cooper's Plan 'A'?

 With all of this in mind, it is worthy to consider what his original Plan A looked like.
 If everything ran according to plan, what was supposed to happen in that case?

-The reason that this is important is that understanding what Cooper’s Plan A looked like may give us a better idea of what Cooper’s actually utilized Plan B looked like.
+The reason this is important is that understanding what Cooper’s Plan A looked like may give us a better idea of what Cooper’s actually utilized Plan B looked like.

 Specifically, I suspect the plan that Cooper utilized to escape the region undetected probably mirrored his original plan albeit one or two days delayed.